The sun shines strong over Jordan

 Enables the Kingdom to leverage solar energy and innovative technology for water heating

-Solar thermal systems reduce cost of water heating by around 70%.
-In addition, it saves the environment from many kilograms of GHG emissions.
-Ariston solar energy solutions support sustainable living.”DUBAI, UNITED ARAB EMIRATES, June 16, 2023/EINPresswire.com/ -- Environmental awareness has increased over the last few years, with more and more corporates paying attention to green issues and constantly looking for solutions that reduce greenhouse gas emissions.
+The Ariston Group’s purpose is to provide everyone, in every corner of the world, with high-quality hot water solutions, while protecting the environment.
+We showcase our innovation across the region”AMMAN, JORDAN, June 19, 2023/EINPresswire.com/ -- Environmental awareness has increased over the last few years, with more and more corporates paying attention to green issues and constantly looking for solutions that reduce greenhouse gas emissions.
 A solar energy product for water heating is an environmentally friendly solution that is extremely efficient, can be integrated with green systems, which ultimately proves to be a smart investment in the long run.
 Here’s an insightful synopsis of Jordan’s innovative technology showcase in solar water heating segment to ensure sustainable expanse…

 — Alberto Torner